-Any patient considering rhinoplasty or septoplasty surgery should strongly consider choosing a surgeon such as Dr. Thompson whose training and experience reflect a thorough understanding of these principals, and whose practice manages surgical and non-surgical nasal problems on a regular basis.
+Any patient considering rhinoplasty or septoplasty surgery should strongly consider choosing a Utah Facial Plastics' surgeon or another equally qualified surgeon whose training and experience reflect a thorough understanding of these principals, and whose practice manages surgical and non-surgical nasal problems on a regular basis.

 Revision rhinoplasty surgery presents more of a challenge than a traditional rhinoplasty as the presence of scar tissue and, sometimes, lack of cartilaginous support will demand the surgeon have a lot of experience with how to deal with the problems that may be encountered due to the past surgery.
 With cartilage having been removed in the original rhinoplasty, cartilage often needs to be taken from behind the ear to restore the nasal form.
 The ear incision is well hidden and there is no change in the shape of function of the ear.

 Although revision rhinoplasty has special considerations, it is a very rewarding procedures.
 Surgery time is typically longer for a revision rhinoplasty and typically takes about 5 hours.
 The mucus membranes revert to their normal size in 1-2 weeks after the surgery but the results continue to evolve over the course of a year, though noticeable improved post operatively.